elouan50/Heart-4D-Modelling/README.md

 ```

 ### Code
-The code directory contains the three main scripts essential for running the project:
+The `code` directory contains the three main scripts essential for running the project:

-- plots.mlx: [All of the understanding process]
+- `plots.mlx`: All of the understanding process
-- video_basic_time_evo.m: [Export for basic output]
+- `video_basic_time_evo.m`: Export for basic output
-- video_unterpolated_time_evo.m: [Export for advanced output]
+- `video_unterpolated_time_evo.m`: Export for advanced output

 ### Resources
-The resources directory holds reusable scripts that are utilized by the primary scripts in the code directory:
+The `resources_plot` directory holds reusable scripts that are utilized by the primary scripts in the code directory:

-- helper1.py: [Brief description of helper1]
-- helper2.py: [Brief description of helper2]
+- `plot_check_volume.py`: Take a look at the volume curve
+- `plot_csv_3d_vizualise.m`: Plot one of the CSV data files
+- ...

 ### Data
-The data directory includes the datasets and other resources required by the scripts:
+The `data` directory includes the datasets and other resources required by the scripts.

-- dataset1.csv: [Brief description of dataset1]
-- dataset2.csv: [Brief description of dataset2]

 ## Usage
 To use this project, follow these steps:

+1. Open the files in Matlab
+2. Eventually set up the variables at the beginning of files
+3. Run the files

 ## Contributing